 - Claim published articles, books or CPE programs as long as you are named as a writer or contributor and you have a statement from an independent reviewer or publisher

 - Verify your program’s eligibility, as the Board does not review programs for CPE credit

 c.
 Document your CPE hours on the Board’s CPE reporting form (found here).
 Maintain records of CPE, including attendance, course dates, course titles, completion certificates and other supporting documents, for at least four years.

-Contemplate specializing in one of the many sub-disciplines of accounting!
+Consider specializing in one of the many sub-disciplines of accounting.
 Fields that West Virginia CPAs may specialize in include (but are not limited to) taxation, forensic accounting, management accounting, accounting information systems, auditing, and cost estimation.